 Nixon’s announcement was a big deal.
 But, he intended the suspension to be “temporary” and he said so in the announcement.
 The idea was to call a kind of “time out” on redemptions, hold a new international monetary conference similar to Bretton Woods in 1944, devalue the dollar against gold (and other currencies such as the German Deutschemark and Japanese Yen), and then return to the gold standard at the new exchange rates.

 I was able to confirm this plan with two of Nixon’s advisors who were with him at Camp David in 1971 when he made the announcement.
-I spoke to Kenneth Dam (an executive branch lawyer) and Paul Volcker (at the time, the Deputy Secretary of the Treasury).
+I spoke to Kenneth Dam (an executive branch lawyer) and the late Paul Volcker (at the time, the Deputy Secretary of the Treasury).
 They both confirmed that the suspension of gold redemptions was meant to be temporary, and the goal was to return to gold at new prices.

 Some of what Nixon wanted did happen, and some did not.
 The international conference took place in Washington, DC in December 1971 and resulted in the Smithsonian Agreement.
 The dollar was devalued from $35 per ounce to $38 per ounce (it was later devalued again to $42.22 per ounce), and the dollar was devalued against the major currencies of Germany, Japan, the UK, France and Italy.